Coton de TulearPublished: Last updated: by Kyle J. Larson

-If you’re looking for a funny, smart, impossibly charming dog who loves to entertain and provide comfort, the Coton de Tulear is your pup.
+If you’re looking for a funny, intelligent, impossibly charming dog who loves to entertain and provide comfort, the Coton de Tulear is your pup.
 Pronounced “coTAWN day two-LEE are,” this sweet dog boasts a fluffy white coat that feels as soft as cotton – hence the name.
-For only weighing 8-13 pounds and standing a mere 9-11 inches, the breed is surprisingly robust.
+The breed is surprisingly robust for only weighing 8-13 pounds and standing a mere 9-11 inches.
 You have to have a heart of stone not to smile when you see their adorable, happy faces!

 While the history of this breed is not well known, it is strongly believed that they descended from a line of dogs who survived a shipwreck near the Madagascar coast.
 Talk about an adventurous past.

 The Coton de Tulear hails from the island of Madagascar.
 Madagascar is located 250 miles off the southeastern coast of Africa.